Neptune 3 UI - 3D Integration

 An application that uses the ECS pattern involves the following:

 - Entity: A container for any components that can be added, usually hierarchical.
 An entity represents an object of components but by itself is devoid of any specific behavior or characteristics.
 (An entity can also have sub-entities)

 - Component: Set of objects through which behaviors and data can be added to an entity

 An Entity with a Component attached will tell the system that it needs to be rendered and how to render it.
 The components of each entity could consist of a material, mesh or transformation.
 These components should be defined as the components of a particular entity with a given identity of each component.
 A material component could have a material effect that contains the rendering technique.
 In addition, within the rendering technique, the shader programs can also be specified.
 These shader programs can be an external shader files or directly written in QML.
 The 3D model might has textures, and the connection between the 3D model and the textures can be binded by using the shader and include the material component which has this material effect to the same entity as the mesh component.

 The current structure of the vehicle application:

-As shown in the above image, each part of the vehicle has its own entity that contains all the necessary parts, such as Mesh, Transform and Material.
+As shown in the above image, each part of the vehicle has its own entity that contains all the necessary parts, such as Mesh, Transformation and Material.
 Those entities are tailored to the root entity of the whole Scene 3D.

 © 2018 Pelagicore AG.
 Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd. in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.